What is the flight time from London to Reykjavik?

 A distance of 1,174 miles / 1,889 km.

 Planning a trip or just interested to find out the flight time between London, United Kingdom and Reykjavik, Iceland?
 Be prepared, as flight times can change depending on many factors such as, weather condition, wind speed, flight path and congestion in the air.
 Due to these factors the actual flight time could be less than 3 hours 6 minutes but on occasion could be longer than the stated time.

 Most popular airlines that fly the route between London and Reykjavik

 Discover alternative routes other than London to Reykjavik.
 Below is just a small selection of the most popular flight time searches from London.

-Reykjavik, Iceland and London, United Kingdom have the same time
+Reykjavik, Iceland time is 1 hours behind London, United Kingdom

 Date and time in London, United Kingdom: